 This is Cliff Dr. Take a left.

 COUNT 6 TELEPHONE POLES (a couple hundred yards) on the left side and there will be a blacktop driveway.
 Turn in there.
-If you get to the top of the hill or start seeing driveways to houses, you've gone too far.

 Go up the driveway and stay to the left.
 The road will turn to dirt and go through a second gate.
 Park by the plastic porta-potty.